 According to common belief, benevolent djinns now live in its dark labyrinths.
 Faithfuls throng here every Thursday to ask for wishes to be granted by these djinns.
 The range of their benevolence is believed to be from curing illness, to getting a job, reuniting families, to bringing missing people back home to something as small as winning a local cricket match!!
 Djinns are formless invisible beings who are created from smokeless fire by the Almighty and have the power to grant boons.

 There are seven underground vaulted windowless rooms called the sat-dar.
-In these dark corridor, in the dim light of flickering candle lights, and thick smoke of incense and fragrance of flowers, the devoted followers gather to move from chamber to chambeand write petitions with their requests on papers, spelling out the exact nature of their problems and stick it to walls of the recesses, innumerable crevices and alcoves blackened by the soot of oil lamps.
+In these dark corridor, in the dim light of flickering candle lights, and thick smoke of incense and fragrance of flowers, the devoted followers gather to move from chamber to chamber and write petitions with their requests on papers, spelling out the exact nature of their problems and stick it to walls of the recesses, innumerable crevices and alcoves blackened by the soot of oil lamps.

 Jami Masjid: Like every Islamic town has its own congregation mosque built for their respective cities, Ferozabad too had its own - which stands testimony to its glorious past.
 Its walls are mostly gone now, the prayer arches are totally in ruins, the cloisters on the sides of the courtyard and the prayer hall have all disappeared with time, and just a skeleton of its former grandeur remains today.
 It is believed that when Timur raided Delhi, he offered prayers here and was so impressed with this building, that he took away some of its artisans and masons to Samarkand where he built a mosque exactly of the same pattern.